suikki/simpleSDL/README.md

 - Android: arm64-v8a abi is not compiling.
 Needs to be fixed in SDL_spinlock.c or with some kind of compiler switches.
-- Nicer way to include SDL in a project.
-Prefereably as some kind of library project
+- Nicer way to include SDL in an android project.
+[A missing android feature](https://issuetracker.google.com/issues/37134163) is needed to include prebuilt native library with headers in a .aar package.
 - iOS build